NavaneethTalluri/Enhancing-Credit-Card-Default-Prediction-Using-GAN-Based-Data-Augmentation/README.md

-# Enhancing Credit Card Default Prediction Using GAN Based Data Augmentation
+# Enhancing Credit Card Default Prediction Using GAN-Based Data Augmentation
 ---
 ## Project Overview
 This project predicts **credit card payment defaults** using a range of classical and ensemble machine learning models.
 It explores the effects of different **data augmentation and balancing techniques** — namely **SMOTE** and **CTGAN (GAN-based synthetic data generation)** — on model accuracy and fairness.
-The results demonstrate how advanced resampling strategies can improve model generalization when dealing with imbalanced financial datasets.
+The results demonstrate how advanced resampling strategies can improve model generalisation when dealing with imbalanced financial datasets.

 ---